-- 1. Be designed, fabricated, inspected, tested and certified in accordance with the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code Section VIII, Div.
+- Be designed, fabricated, inspected, tested and certified in accordance with the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code Section VIII, Div.
 I, "Unfired Pressure Vessels," and/or other statutory or classification society requirements. - 2.
 Be equipped with a pressure gauge. - 3.
 Be equipped with a check valve on the inlet side. - 4.
 Be pressure-rated to the maximum system pressure on which it is installed. - 5.
 Be equipped with a relief valve as required by code of manufacturer and tested at least annually. - 6.
 Be equipped with condensate drain valve, located at its lowest point. - 7.
-Be equipped with slow-opening valves when used with design pressures exceeding 500 psi. - 9.
-Be cleaned for oxygen service and have slow-opening valves when used in systems containing greater than 50 percent oxygen. - 10.
-Be inspected internally and externally at least annually for damage or corrosion. - 11.
-Be pneumatically tested to MAWP annually, utilizing the breathing mixture normally used. - 12.
-Be hydro tested to 1.3 MAWP (ASME 2007 UG 99) every fifth year or after any repair, modification or alteration to the pressure boundary and marked with the test date. - 13.
+Be equipped with slow-opening valves when used with design pressures exceeding 500 psi.

+- 8. Be cleaned for oxygen service and have slow-opening valves when used in systems containing greater than 50 percent oxygen. - 9.
+Be inspected internally and externally at least annually for damage or corrosion.
+It is recommended that the volume tanks and air receivers be flushed annually for the rmoval of potential containments. - 10.
+Be pneumatically tested to MAWP annually, utilizing the breathing mixture normally used. - 11.
+Be hydro tested to 1.3 MAWP (ASME 2007 UG 99) every fifth year or after any repair, modification or alteration to the pressure boundary and marked with the test date. - 12.
 Have a unique identity with results of all tests being recorded in the equipment log.